kimai/kimai/README.md

 with most advanced features from Kimai 1 and many new ones, including but not limited to:

-JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, LDAP and built-in authentication, customizable role permissions, responsive and ready for your mobile device, hourly and fixed rates, advanced filtering, money and time budgets with report, support for plugins and many more.
+JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role permissions, responsive and ready for your mobile device, hourly and fixed rates, advanced filtering, money and time budgets with report, support for plugins and many more.

 ## Installation